 The Cold War focused my generation on Germany, and I feel as if I’ve been learning about the Germans for 50 years.
 I went to Germany for the first time in the late 1960s, and during the next two decades I lived and worked there six or seven years in all.
 Now I travel back each fall to work on my German and absorb more about these people, who long have been at the center of Europe and European history.

-The photos come with captions and very little other narrative.
+Early posts come with captions and very little other narrative.
 Each post tries to give you a feel for what it’s like to be there, often with details that only someone who actually strolled around there could provide.
+As I became more familiar with Germany and its big cities, I wrote more about what meaning I found there.
 But the point is entertainment.
 Any lessons you find here are a tribute to your own good sense.